Senior FSB agents accused of treason after Kremlin insiders dismissed the Steele dossier as “gossip.”

 Strategic Analysis: Growing internal friction and high profile moles within Russia’s security services diminishes their ability to maintain order—and power.

-As Russia’s economy declined after having enjoyed a hot streak during the early 2000s, thanks for skyrocketing commodity prices, Putin’s foreign policy devolved into a projection of Russian hard power, with the intent of rebuilding national pride in a resurging global power.
+As Russia’s economy declined after having enjoyed a hot streak during the early 2000s, thanks to skyrocketing commodity prices, Putin’s foreign policy devolved into a projection of Russian hard power, with the intent of rebuilding national pride in a resurging global power.

 As the 2018 presidential election approaches, protests and dissent are growing throughout Russia.
-Typically, Moscow’s and Saint Petersburg’s middle class and opposition elites arethe typical protesters; they have greater access to the West and it’s social networking and media, and are more exposed to democratic ideas.
+Typically, Moscow’s and Saint Petersburg’s middle class and opposition elites are the typical protesters; they have greater access to the West and it’s social networking and media, and are more exposed to democratic ideas.

 The majority of Russians, however, receive news and information through state-managed channels, and many are dependant on state institutions for employment or pensions.
-Living in the “Regions” (industrial, non-cosmopolitan cities, towns, and villages, excluding the two main cities), most Russians have experienced a sharp decline in standard of living.
+Living in the “Regions” (industrial, non-cosmopolitan cities, towns, and villages, excluding the two main cities), most Russians have experienced a sharp decline in their standard of living.

 Russia’s Gross Domestic Product (GDP), per capita, has dropped over 41% from its 2013 height of $15,543.
-For a country having suffered through a corrupt transition from the Soviet control economy in the early 1990s, followed by complete economic collapse in 1997, an ongoing major decline, overseen by a kleptocratic elite would likely result in a large degree of public unrest and resistance.
+For a country having suffered through a corrupt transition from the Soviet control economy in the early 1990s, followed by a complete economic collapse in 1997, an ongoing major decline, overseen by a kleptocratic elite would likely result in a large degree of public unrest and resistance.